-As it can be seen from this example, the AMDE may rapidly become very workintensive and tedious.
-Therefore, a special adaptation has been made for the chemical process industry: the Hazard and Operability study.
+As it can be seen from this example, the FMEA may rapidly become very work intensive and tedious.
+Therefore, a special adaptation has been made for the chemical process industry: the Hazard and Operability Study (HAZOP).

-1.5.3 Hazard and Operability Study
+1.4.3 Hazard and Operability Study

-The Hazard and Operability Study (HAZOP) was developed in the early 1970s by ICI [16], after the Flixborough incident [17].
-It is derived from the Failure Mode and Effect Analysis, but specially adapted for the process industry in general, and in the chemical industry in particular.
-It is essentially oriented towards the identification of risks stemming from the process equipment.
-It is particularly well suited for the analysis of continuous processes in the steady state, but can also be used for batch processes.
-The first steps of the risk analysis, of scope definition, data collection, safe conditions definition, are the same as for other methods.
-Using the process and instruments design (PID) and the Process Flow Diagram (PFD) as basic documents, the plant is divided into nodes and lines.
+The HAZOP was developed in the early 1970s by ICI [27], after the Flixborough incident [28].
+It is derived from the FMEA, but specially adapted for the process industry in general, and in the chemical industry in particular.
+It is essentially oriented toward the identification of risks stemming from the process equipment.
+It is particularly well suited for the analysis of continuous processes in the steady state but can also be used for batch processes.
+The first steps of the risk analysis - of scope definition, data collection, and safe conditions definition - are the same as for other methods.
+Using the process and instruments design (PID) and the process flow diagram (PFD) as basic documents, the plant is divided into nodes and lines.
 For each of these divisions, a design intention is written that precisely summarizes its function.
-For example, a feed line could be defined as: "the line A129 is designed to feed 100kg hour-1 of product A from Tank B101 to reactor R205."
+For example, a feed line could be defined as "the line A129 is designed to feed 100 kg h-1 of product A from Tank B101 to reactor R205."